HenryNVP/agent_ai/README.md

 4. Update the `.env` file with your configuration (see `.env.example` for reference)

+### RAG Integration

+The agent now queries the RAG API through the `rag_search` LangGraph tool.
+Configure these settings in your `.env` file:

+- `RAG_BASE_URL`: Base URL for the RAG service (e.g. `http://localhost:8010` locally, `http://rag_api:8000` in Docker).
+- `RAG_DEFAULT_FILE_IDS`: Comma-separated list of file IDs the tool should search by default.
+- `RAG_TOP_K`: Maximum number of passages to fetch per call.
+- `RAG_ENTITY_ID`: Optional entity identifier if your RAG deployment uses multi-tenant access control.
+- `RAG_JWT_SECRET` / `RAG_JWT_ALGORITHM` / `RAG_JWT_TTL_SECONDS`: Shared secret and settings used to mint the bearer token expected by the RAG API.
+Align the secret with `services/rag_api/.env`.

+If no `file_ids` are supplied at runtime and no defaults are configured, the tool will return an explanatory message instead of making a request.

 ### Database setup

 1. Create a PostgreSQL database (e.g Supabase or local PostgreSQL)